vuejs/docs/src/api/composition-api.md

 ### `markRaw`

-Mark an object so that it will never be converted to a proxy.
+Marks an object so that it will never be converted to a proxy.
 Returns the object itself.

 ```js
 const foo = markRaw({})